 The annual Outdoors Queensland Awards Dinner is a popular networking opportunity for members of the outdoor community to get together to celebrate the Award winners – the individuals and organisations who have made a positive and lasting difference to the outdoors and outdoor recreation in Queensland, in all its various guises.

 Time: 6.30 pm arrival for 7.00 pm start (end approx 11.00 pm)

 Dress Code: Smart Casual – or a chance to get dressed up!

-In addition there was raffle prizes (courtesy of K2 Basecamp), great food, good company and lots of fun!
+In addition there will be raffle prizes (courtesy of K2 Basecamp), great food, good company and lots of fun!

 Check out the photos from the 2018 Awards Dinner

 The Outdoors Queensland Distinguished Achievers Award

 This award recognises and acknowledges the achievements of the consistent winners of the Outdoors Queensland Awards (and formerly the Queensland Outdoor Recreation Awards) since their inception in 2002.

 QORF thanks and acknowledges the ongoing support to the Outdoors Queensland Awards from all our sponsors: The Queensland Government, the Brisbane City Council, K2 Basecamp and Nature Play QLD.